-From our research and understanding, there is no single, legal or established entity in the United State or the world that grants official PDC teacher certification or guarantees a teachers qualifications.
+There is no single entity in the United State or the world that grants official PDC teacher certification or guarantees a teachers qualifications.
 There are entities or organizations that do some of this, but this is a system they have set up to support their students, their teachers and their institutions.
 Midwest Permaculture is an example of such an entity.

 Earn A Teacher’s Certificate

-The accepted tradition in the Permaculture community is for those aspiring to teach PDC Courses and offer their own certificate of completion to their graduating students is to first take an advanced permaculture training themselves that specializes in the art of teaching permaculture.
+The accepted tradition in the Permaculture community is for those aspiring to teach the PDC Course and offer their own certificate of completion is to first take an advanced-permaculture training themselves that specializes in the art of teaching permaculture.
 Then, to work for an experienced and talented PDC instructor to become competent in hosting and delivering these comprehensive trainings.